A Guide On Transitioning To A Vegan Diet Successfully.

 A Vegan diet consists of plant-based products only.
 This means no eggs, dairy, meat, fish, and even honey.

 The biggest misconception is that a Vegan diet is ‘strict’ and there isn’t a lot to eat apart from grass.
 THIS IS NOT TRUE!

-Vegans nowadays enjoy pizzas, ice-creams, burgers, ‘cheeses’ and it’s all made from plants!
+Vegans nowadays enjoy pizzas, ice creams, burgers, and ‘cheeses’ and it’s all made from plants!
 If you think you will struggle with options to eat, you are wrong!
 There is so much you can do, cook and eat!

-Almost every restaurant nowadays have at least one vegan option on the menu.
+Almost every restaurant nowadays has at least one vegan option on the menu.

 …At your own pace!
 Don’t just jump into it, because it will be extremely difficult for you to manage, with all the cravings and the sudden drastic diet change will shock your body too.